This post was originally written ca. 2011.

-This morning I tried to weasel out of my writing commitment.
+This morning I tried to weasel out of my writing committment to myself.

 But my honey called me on it.